Tha14/uam-docker/README.md

 ### UAM Swarm
 1. Make sure you have docker and docker-compose installed on your host.
 2. Clone this repository.
 3. If you're on windows or macos, in the docker-compose.yml file, make sure you change the volume path `/opt/uam_data/uam_` to something that works on your OS.
+For example: on Windows something like `c/uam_data/uam_`, on macOS `${HOME}/uam_data/uam_`.
 4. Optionally, add or remove services according to your needs.
 You can copy and paste the existing services and incement the names, paths, and ports for each of them.
 5. Execute the following command in terminal while being in the `uam-swarm` directory of this repository: